RyukASF/Pixeler/readme.md

 Enter your average Roblox FPS there and hit enter. (this is to make sure that program functions based on your pc's capabilities)

-After This pops uo you're ready to go
+After This pops up you're ready to go

 ![screenshot10](https://cdn.discordapp.com/attachments/842094820867571762/1272268041350021151/image.png?ex=66ba5b72&is=66b909f2&hm=2d0711a28b79194bcc68db418c1c70f232c5feb9a15e11e5bcb00fa66a7595cd&)